Crusauer Kupfer- und Messingfabrik

 How long should I spend visiting?

-A visit typically requires a couple of hours, allowing sufficient time to explore the factory and engage with the exhibits.
+A visit typically takes around two to three hours to fully explore the exhibits and engage with the displays.

 Is photography allowed?